margaretmf/margaretmf.github.io/teaching.md

 * "'Lay the stones level, that's the first principle in keeping a wall from shifting and falling down.'
 'The second is to lay the sotnes one on two, two on one.'" (p.
 43, On the Far Side of the Mountain)

 * "'Our great grandfathers built stone walls and buildings that are standing today.
 In Europe some have been standing since the year 1000.'" (p/ 44, On the Far Side of the Mountain)

+* "One door, one window, and a hole for the shaft are all the openings we built, because they are very difficult to make.
+The window, however, lets in lots of light, and I'll be able to see just fine when I work." (p.
+44, On the Far Side of the Mountain)

+* "'This is the first time i've seen Zella happy on the mountain.
+She had been taught by her grandfather, a bricklayer, how to make corners when she was a kid, and she was delighted to see how much she remembered.
+The corners, as well as the walls, are very professional and strong because of Miss Turner and Zella.'" (pp. 44-45, On the Far Side of the Mountain)

+* "So the roof is just logs covered with bark to keep out the rain." (p.
+45, On the Far Side of the Mountain)

+* "'She notched it with Dad's axe in the direction I had marked for it to fall - from the dam to the millhouse - and then she told me to saw on the opposite side.
+After an hour or so I heard the tree snap.
+It titled, began to fall slowly, then faster and faster until it crashed down with a splintering of limbs to lie exactly where Mrs. Strawbery had said it would.
+She wiped her hands, saying she should have been a lumberjack." (p.
+45, On the Far Side of the Mountain)

+* "'I knew I had to burn and chip out the isnide of the tree to make a trough, like the pioneers made water pipes.
+It was not hard work, but it was a tedious chore I could do when I didn't have help, so Bando and I started on the waterwhell." (p.
+46, On the Far Side of the Mountain)

+* "'Everybody gathered for the opening of the sawmill.
+Miss Turner made the bread this time, Bando and Zello brought cheese, and Mrs. Strawberry made corn pudding.
+Alice ahd brewed some tea with wild peppermint leaves, and I contributed two nice bass.
+They grow fast in ponds." (pp. 50-51, On the Far Side of the Mountain)

+* "I stop reading my journal and look up.
+The water mill was a big change.
+I sawed wood and made a gable for the millhouse roof and shingles to cover it.
+I had leaped from the Stone Age into the beginning of the Industrial Revolution without any pain, in fact, with a lot of joy." (p.
+51, On the Far Side of the Mountain)

+* "The trail to her house is bordered with stones she gathered and put there.
+She wanted to edge all the paths, but I objected.
+Bordered trails get too much use.
+The wildflowers can't push up, and when they don't grow, the soil erodes and is carried into the streams by the rain.
+The best thing to do, I told Alice, is to take different routes from place to place, or put a log across an old path and let it rest.
+I kick leaves onto her trail to protect it.
+Jessie Coon James walks up to me." (p.
+55, On the Far Side of the Mountain)

+* "The water gushes forward, the wheel turns, and he joins me, whistling some obscure tune.
+Running the waterwheel always puts him in high spirits.
+He picks up a contorted sapling." (p.
+58, On the Far Side of the Mountain)

+* "I want to tell him about Alice, I don't.
+She has a right to her privacy.
+When she's ready, she'll tell me what she's been up to." (p.
+60, On the Far Side of the Mountain)

+* "She's left all her books, as far as I can see, but has taken the maps from the orienteering, or map reading, course.
+Also gone are her backpack and our water carrier, a square of hide folded in fourths.
+It's a great device, because it can also be used for a pillow or a hat - all of which means she will not be back soon." (p.
+61, On the Far Side of the Mountain)

+* "Then I remember the triumphs of making a fire, catching a fish, and sleeping on a bed of pine boughs all alone in the wilderness." (p.
+62, On the Far Side of the Mountain)

+* "As I step into the yard, I glance up at my mountain.
+It's strong and beautiful, with the sun rising behind it.
+The view from here is its western side." (pp. 63-64, On the Far Side of the Mountain)

+* "If I knew in which direction she was going, I might be able to look at a map and figure out her destination: I'd sure like to know where she's headed.
+She should have told me.
+At least I told Dad that I was going to run away to Great-grandfather Gribley's farm.
+He didn't believe me, but he should have.
+Alice hasn't even given me a hint - at least I don't recognize one if she has." (p.
+65, On the Far Side of the Mountain)

+* "A stick is standing upright in the sand.
+Two rocks have been placed on either side of it, about three feet apart.
+A line has been drawn between them.
+Another line intersects the first." (p.
+68, On the Far Side of the Mountain)

 ----------